joemoose/dungeoneers.d20/docs/equipment.md

 !!!
 Note
 		See the [How to Play](play.md) section for information about attribute checks and disadvantages and the [Damage](damage.md) section for information about rests.

-## Hirelings

-A pair of helping hands might give you the edge you’ll need to survive or, at the very least, carry more equipment.
-In many settlements, especially larger ones, you can find people willing to explore the world with you.

-- **Torchbearer** (1 coin/day): 2 HP, 9 STR, 9 DEX, 9 WIL.
-Torch.
-- **Guard** (3 coins/day): 4 HP, 10 STR, 10 DEX, 10 WIL.
-Spear, Shield.
-- **Sellsword** (6 coins/day): 6 HP, 12 STR, 10 DEX, 10 WIL.
-Sword, Light Armor, Shield.
-- **Expert** (10 coins/day): 3 HP, 10 STR, 10 DEX, 12 WIL.
-Crossbow, Helmet, a *Specific Expertise*, or *Skill*.

-In addition to a daily wage, hirelings must be fed and provided lodging.

-**Morale**

-When a hireling faces a stressful situation, is made to go without pay or food, or is asked to do something more dangerous than what they signed on for, they must make a WIL check or desert their employment.

-Well-paid or loyal hirelings may make this check with an advantage.

-**Advancement**

-Hirelings can improve in the same way that your character does.

-Hirelings who receive a share of treasure after an expedition gain 1 Experience Point (XP) per coin above their daily wage.
-Like your character, after they earn 1000 XP, they advance to Level 2.

-Not receiving a share of treasure may cause resentment amongst hirelings.

-!!!
-Note
-		See the [Leveling Up](advancement.md) section for information about XP and gaining levels.

 ## Usage

 Consumable items have a specified number of **uses** to track resource consumption.
 After eating rations, for example, mark off one use.